Every school of thought and government has failed in this city — but I love it nonetheless.

 What threatens all life on Elysium?: The past.
 5 Human trauma as a physical force, as entropy.
 The pale is nostalgia, looking backwards, and nihilism: collapsing under the weight of disappointment, revenge spirals, collective punishment, trauma, accumulated damage and excess exposure.

-The pale is the pathetic fallacy on the grandest possible scale: Harry being unable to move on and so giving up on life is a microcosm of how the world ends.
+The pale is the pathetic fallacy on the grandest possible scale: Harry being unable to move on, blotting out his past, and giving up on life is a microcosm of how the world ends.

 What hope do we have against it?

 The script has some contempt for the rave babblers and the idiot edginess of the Skulls.
 People who mistake artistic shock for a political statement.
 (TODO: write about how the idiot ravers are actually the heart of the story, the titular theme, living inside liberalism’s ruins, hedonistic but wise.)